Best Things To Do In Porto With Kids

 • Duration: From 1 hour.

-• What you should know: you can visit this park from Monday to Friday between 10:00-19:00 hours, or Saturday-Sunday between 10:00-20:00 hours.
-The tourist bus has a stop at this park.
+• What you should know: you can visit this park from Monday to Friday, from 10 am to 7 pm, or Saturdays and Sundays, from 10 am to 8 pm.
 You can buy tickets at the ticket office or make a reservationin advance.

 Interesting details

-• Price: From 2.5 €.
+• Price: from 2,5 €.

-• What you need to know: The museum is open Tuesday-Sunday between 10:00-18:00 and Mondays between 14:00-18:00.
-Combined streetcar, boat tour and sightseeing bus tickets can be used for 24 or 48 hours.
+• What you should know: the museum is open from Tuesday to Sunday from 10 am to 6 pm and on Mondays from 2 pm to 6 pm.
+Combined tickets for streetcars, boat rides and tourist bus can be used for 24 or 48 hours.

-6. Visit Amarantes Water Park
+8. Visit the Amarantes Water Park

 Amarantes Water Park| ©Joana Santos